isa-ulisboa/greends-dms-exercises/dms_ex_10_insert_update.md

 This only works with this statement because we are sure that both tables have the same structure.
 Otherwise, we would define a list of columns that would receive data.

-Confirm that recods were added into the `region_temp` table:
+Confirm that records were added into the `region_temp` table:
 ```
 SELECT * FROM region_temp WHERE region_level = 'freguesia';
 ```